leoj3n/donejs-plugin-codemirror/README.md

   },
 ```

 This is necessary because CodeMirror exports a global.
+[More information](https://stealjs.com/docs/config.meta.html).

 ## Finally